MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ### Windows Hello behavior with FIDO2 policy

 To simplify user account setup, new users signing-in to HoloLens 2 with FIDO2 security keys (instead of web sign-in) after initial device setup are no longer required to go through Iris and PIN enrollment.
-This behavior does not apply to the user signing-in during [initial device setup](/hololens/hololens2-start#set-up-windows).
+This behavior doesn't apply to the user signing-in during [initial device setup](/hololens/hololens2-start#set-up-windows).

 To support users requiring Iris and/or PIN as alternative sign-in options to FIDO2 security keys, a new policy, EnableWindowsHelloProvisioningForSecurityKeys, is available as part of the PassportForWork CSP to control Windows Hello Provisioning behavior.
 If this policy is enabled on HoloLens 2, the device starts Iris and PIN enrollments after new users sign-in to their devices with FIDO2 security keys.
 It can be configured in Intune via a [custom OMA-URI](/mem/intune/configuration/custom-settings-windows-10) profile: